Bartolem/Simple-Currency-Converter/README.md

 ![image](image.png)
-# About Simple Currency Converter
+# Simple Currency Converter

+## About
-### My project from the JetBrains Academy Track: Frontend Developer.
+My project from the JetBrains Academy Track: Frontend Developer.
 I have a better understanding ForEach method and use callback function.
 I began to understand when it is better to use while loop or for-loop.
 This program converts a provided currency to another.

 ### Used technologies
 * JavaScript